nyankichi820/MYRoutes/README.md

 simplify application view transition. original API make very easy and more useful.

-- simplify code. automatic push and present viewcontroller
+- simplify code. automatic push and present viewcontroller to current controller
 - Support for UINavigationController transition completion. not use delegate
 - Support with parameters transtion